Flights from Australia

 Non-stop flights from Australia are available to 5 continents beyond Oceania, with destinations in 26 countries across Africa, Asia, Europe, North America and South America.
 Because of the extensive network of intercontinental routes from the country, it's possible to travel directly from Australia to any continent in the world!

-Countries outside of Oceania with strong flight connections from and to Australia include Indonesia, Singapore, China, United States and Malaysia.
+Countries outside of Oceania with strong flight connections from and to Australia include Singapore, Indonesia, China, Malaysia and United States.

 Direct flights from Australia to Asia